Procedures for Employees with Disabilities to Request Workplace Accommodations

 Time limits: Absent extenuating circumstances, requests for reasonable accommodations should be processed within fifteen (15) work days of receipt by the supervisor or Human Resources professional.
 If there is a delay in processing the request, the individual with the disability should be notified in writing and informed of the date on which the supervisor/Human Resources professional expects the process to be completed.

 Step 1.
 Initiating a Request: The employee is responsible for requesting a workplace accommodation for a disability.
 The request should be made to either the employee’s supervisor or Human Resources professional.
-The request can be made either orally or in writing and should include the following:
+The request should be in writing and should include the following:

 - the condition and its duration;

-- the limitations caused by the condition and how those limitations impact the employee’s performance of specific requirements of the position;
+- the limitations caused by the condition and how those limitations impact the employee’s performance of the essential functions of the job;

 Step 2.
 Engage in an interactive dialogue: The employee should engage in an interactive dialogue with the supervisor and/or Human Resources professional about the specific impact of the condition on job performance and to determine a reasonable accommodation.
 The dialogue may not be necessary where the existence of the disability and the need for the accommodation is obvious, and the supervisor and employee agree upon the most effective reasonable accommodation.